TheTanay902/TheTanay902/README.md

 - 👋 Hi, I’m @TheTanay902
-I'm being forced by Git to make this file.
+I'm being forced by GitHub to make this file.